milger/PetStoreAPITest/README.md

 ### Tests Cases
 The high level test case are written in: `/src/test/resources/manualTestCases/hltc-pets.txt`

-I consider that all of them should be automated but due to the limited time only the test for creating pets have been automated.
+I think that all of them should be automated but due to the limited time only the test for creating pets have been automated.

 ### The project directory structure (Screenplay pattern)
 The project applies Screenplay pattern, so the project has the following structure in order to do that: